Understanding post-market surveillance for medical devices

 PMS is a regulated activity in the United States by the Food and Drug Administration (FDA) and in the European Union (EU) by the European Commission (EC).
 Over the years, regulations have shifted to more emphasis on PMS activities and this is likely to continue in markets across the world.

-21 CFR part 822 in the United States
+21 CFR Part 822 in the United States

 The FDA's 21 CFR part 822 outlines the PMS requirements for medical device manufacturers in the U.S. Referencing Section 522 of the Federal Food, Drug, and Cosmetic Act, the FDA states that post-market surveillance is required for certain devices that present a potential for serious risk to health.